Araucaria araucana: The Majestic Monkey Puzzle Tree

-Araucaria araucana is also known as Monkey Puzzle Tree.
-It is an evergreen tree native to Chile (National tree of Chile) and Argentina.
-It belongs to the Araucariaceae family of plants.
-It is the hardiest conifer in the family.
-It is also known as Chilean Pine or Monkey Puzzle, Monkey Tail Tree, Piñonero, Pewen.
-This tree is considered endangered.
+Introduction and Varied Names: Araucaria araucana, commonly known as the Monkey Puzzle Tree, is an evergreen tree native to Chile and Argentina.
+It holds the distinction of being the national tree of Chile.
+Belonging to the Araucariaceae family of plants, this tree is also referred to as the Chilean Pine, Monkey Tail Tree, Piñonero, or Pewen.
+Regrettably, it is considered an endangered species.

-Propagate Araucaria araucana from seed or cuttings in the summer.
-The cuttings should be from the vertical shoot tips as horizontal branches will not form an upright tree.
+Propagation Methods: To propagate Araucaria araucana, you can either use seeds or cuttings during the summer.
+It is important to note that cuttings should be obtained from vertical shoot tips, as horizontal branches will not result in an upright tree formation.

 Pruning and Maintenance: Established Araucaria araucana trees do not require pruning.
 However, it is advised to avoid pruning as older trees do not respond well to it.
 Pruning is only suitable for young specimens capable of adapting to the process.

 The Monkey Puzzle Tree holds sacred significance for various Native American tribes, including the Mapuche people.
 Its ability to live for over 1000 years has earned it the nickname “Living Fossil.”
 While Araucaria araucana is generally pest-free, it is crucial to remain vigilant against Honey Fungus, a potential threat to its health.

 Embrace the magnificence of Araucaria araucana, the Monkey Puzzle Tree, as it graces your landscape with its unique form and enduring presence.
 Appreciate its historical and cultural significance, while also playing a role in the preservation of this endangered species.
 Witness the awe-inspiring beauty of this living fossil, a testament to the resilience and grandeur of nature.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?